Receive Our Newsletter

 Among the Book Reviews in Banipal 47 are reviews of novels by two past winners of the International Prize for Arabic Fiction: Andrew C Long reviews Saudi Arabian author Abdo Khal’s winning novel Throwing Sparks, and Mona Zaki reviews The Mehlis Report by Lebanese novelist Rabee Jaber (his winning novel The Druze of Belgrade has yet to be translated).
 Also a new translation of That Smell, with Notes from Prison by Sonallah Ibrahim, reviewed by Paul Starkey, while Margaret Obank reviews Sun Bread and Sticky Toffee: Date Desserts from Everywhere by Kuwaiti-born Sarah al-Hamad.

-Ending the issue arABIBFe photo-reports of recent literary events – the Sheikh Zayed Book Awards, the Abu Dhabi and Casablanca International Book Fairs, the 2013 International Prize for Arabic Fiction award ceremony, and the Shubbak Festival of Contemporary Arab Culture in London.
+Ending the issue are photo-reports of recent literary events – the Sheikh Zayed Book Awards, the Abu Dhabi and Casablanca International Book Fairs, the 2013 International Prize for Arabic Fiction award ceremony, and the Shubbak Festival of Contemporary Arab Culture in London.

 • Find out more about Banipal 47 - Fiction from Kuwait on our home page.

-• For full details of all contents and links to contributors’ pages, please go to the current issue page.
+• For full details of all contents and links to contributors’ pages,

-Banipal 47 – Fiction from Kuwait is available in print (as a subscription or a single issue) or digital format (subscription).
+• Banipal 47 – Fiction from Kuwait is available in print (as a subscription or a single issue) or digital format (subscription).